 Conflicts of interest exist and may arise in the future as a result of the relationships between our general partner and its affiliates, including Teekay Corporation, on the one hand, and us and our unaffiliated limited partners, on the other hand.
 The directors and officers of our general partner, Teekay Offshore GP L.L.C., have certain fiduciary duties to manage our general partner in a manner beneficial to its owner, Teekay Corporation.
 At the same time, our general partner has a fiduciary duty to manage us in a manner beneficial to us and our common unitholders.
 Teekay Corporation has the authority to appoint our general partner's directors, who in turn appoint our general partner's officers.
-We, our general partner and our general partner's officers and directors will not owe any fiduciary duties to holders of the Series A Preferred Units other than a contractual duty of good faith and fair dealing pursuant to our partnership agreement.
+We, our general partner and our general partner's officers and directors will not owe any fiduciary duties to holders of the Series A Preferred Units and Series B Preferred Units other than a contractual duty of good faith and fair dealing pursuant to our partnership agreement.

 Our partnership affairs are governed by our partnership agreement and the Marshall Islands Act.
 The provisions of the Marshall Islands Act resemble provisions of the limited partnership laws of a number of states in the United States, most notably Delaware.
 We are not aware of any material difference in limited partner rights between the Marshall Islands Act and the Delaware Revised Uniform Limited Partnership Act.
-The Marshall Islands Act also provides that it is to be applied and construed to make it uniform with the Delaware Revised Uniform Limited Partnership Act and, so long as it does not conflict with the Marshall Island Act or decisions of the Marshall Islands courts, interpreted according to the non-statutory law (or "case law") of the courts of the State of Delaware.
+The Marshall Islands Act also provides that it is to be applied and construed to make the laws of the Marshall Islands, with respect to the subject matter of the Marshall Islands Act, uniform with the laws of the State of Delaware and, so long as it does not conflict with the Marshall Island Act or decisions of certain Marshall Islands courts, the non-statutory law (or "case law") of the State of Delaware is adopted as the law of the Marshall Islands.
 There have been, however, few, if any, court cases in the Marshall Islands interpreting the Marshall Islands Act, in contrast to Delaware, which has a fairly well-developed body of case law interpreting its limited partnership statute.
 Accordingly, we cannot predict whether Marshall Islands courts would reach the same conclusions as courts in Delaware.
 For example, the rights of our limited partners and fiduciary responsibilities of our general partner owed to our common unitholders under Marshall Islands law are not as clearly established as under judicial precedent in existence in Delaware.
 Due to the less developed nature of Marshall Islands law, our public limited partners may have more difficulty in protecting their interests in the face of actions by our general partner or controlling equity holder than would limited partners of a limited partnership organized in the United States.